jasonl99/stpete_crystal/README.md

 end
 ```

-So now you go to http://localhost/hello and you get "Hello, world!".
+So now you go to http://localhost/hello and you get `Hello, world!`.
-Go to http://localhost/hello/jason and you get "Hello, Jason!"
-Awesomeness!
+Go to http://localhost/hello/jason and you get `Hello, Jason!`  Awesomeness!

 Once thing that's amazing about the crystal compiler -- did you even
 notice that it's statically-typed?
-Static typing is a good thing: it offers lots of
+Static typing *can* good thing: it offers lots of
-benefits without too much rigidity.
+benefits, but often comes with difficult rigidity.
+Crystal makes this much easier.
 More on that later.

 ### Sessions